Tom Koehler: Professional career

+Miami Marlins

 Minor leagues

 Koehler signed with the Marlins on June 5, 2008.
 He was assigned to the Class-A Short-Season Jamestown Jammers of the New York–Penn League to start his professional career.
 He went 5–5 for the season with a 3.68 ERA and 58 strikeouts in 15 games.
 During the 2009 season, Koehler played with the Class-A Greensboro Grasshoppers, and the Class A-Advanced Jupiter Hammerheads.
 With the Grasshoppers of the South Atlantic League, he went 5–5 with a 3.20 ERA and 82 strikeouts in 18 starts.
 He then received a promotion to the Jupiter Hammerheads of the Florida State League, where he went 4–1 with a 3.38 ERA and 25 strikeouts in 6 starts.
 Between the two clubs that year, Koehler earned a combined record of 9–6 with a 3.25 ERA and 107 strikeouts in 133 innings pitched.

 Koehler started the 2010 season with the Double-A Jacksonville Suns.
 He was selected to play in the Southern League All-Star Game that season.
 During the 2010 season, Koehler went 16–2 with a 2.61 ERA and 145 strikeouts in 28 starts.
 Among league pitchers, Koehler led in wins, and was second in both innings pitched and strikeouts.
 At the end of the season, Koehler won the Southern League Most Outstanding Pitcher Award.
 He also tied a Jacksonville Suns franchise record with 16 wins.
 In 2011, he pitched for the New Orleans Zephyrs of the Triple-A Pacific Coast League and was 12–7 with a 4.97 ERA.
 The following season, he appeared in 28 games for the Zephyrs and was 12–11 with a 4.17 ERA.